awsdocs/amazon-emr-management-guide/doc_source/emr-plan-storage.md

 |  \*\.18xlarge  |  4  |  288  |  1152  |
 |  \*\.24xlarge  |  4  |  384  |  1536  |

-## Specifying Additional EBS Storage Volumes<a name="emr-specify-additional-ebs"></a>
+## Specifying Additional EBS Storage Volumes<a name="emr-plan-storage-additional-ebs-volumes"></a>

 When you configure instance types in Amazon EMR, you can specify additional EBS volumes, which adds capacity beyond the instance store \(if present\) and the default EBS volume\.
 Amazon EBS provides the following volume types: General Purpose \(SSD\), Provisioned IOPS \(SSD\), Throughput Optimized \(HDD\), Cold \(HDD\), and Magnetic\.
 They differ in performance characteristics and price, so you can tailor your storage based on the analytic and business needs of your applications\.
 For example, some applications may have a need to spill to disk while others can safely work in\-memory or using Amazon S3\.

 You can only attach EBS volumes to instances at cluster startup time unless you add an extra task node instance group, at which time you can add EBS volumes\.
-If an instance in an EMR cluster fails, then both the instance and attached EBS volumes are replaced as new\.
+If an instance in an Amazon EMR cluster fails, then both the instance and attached EBS volumes are replaced as new\.
 Consequently, if you manually detach an EBS volume, Amazon EMR treats that as a failure and replaces both instance storage \(if applicable\) and the volume stores\.